- Home

 What to do next

-You can either configure slots or you can configure slots and define fulfillment depending on the action scope chosen.
+You can either configure slots only or slots along with fulfillment depending on the action scope chosen.

 Configure slot filling